INSIDE: The Best Places to Visit in Hong Kong on a Family Vacation.

 Yes, Hong Kong is stroller friendly, with well-made pathways and walkways in most urban areas.

 (The Britax B-Clever stroller is a great choice for family travel.)

 There’s TONNES of concrete paths in this city, and lots of walking.

 BYO stroller, pram, or our favourite baby toddler carrier, the Ergo.

-Is there a kids playground at Hong Kong Airport?
+No.8: Is there a kids playground at Hong Kong Airport?